Halámky

 Halámky (Witschkoberg) is a municipality and village in Jindřichův Hradec District in the South Bohemian Region of the Czech Republic.
 It has about 200 inhabitants.

 Etymology

 The original German name Witschkoberg was probably derived from Czech Vilčkoberg, meaning "Vlček's hill".
 The Czech name Halámky was derived from the personal name Halama.

 Geography

 Halámky is located about 32 km south of Jindřichův Hradec and 34 km southeast of České Budějovice.
 It lies in the Třeboň Basin.
-The municipality is situated on the right bank of the Lužnice, which forms the western municipal border.
+The municipality is situated on the right bank of the Lužnice River, which forms the western municipal border.

 History

 The first written mention of Halámky is from 1783.
 The village was founded around 1730.
 The inhabitants made a living by logging, producing charcoal, making baskets and roof shingles.
 A special activity of the residents was the care of children from the Viennese poorhouses with the financial support of the city of Vienna.

+Demographics

 Transport

-The I/24 road (part of European route E49) passes through the municipality.
+The I/24 road (part of European route E49) from Třeboň to the Czech-Austrian border passes through the municipality.